jfrog/jfrog-idea-plugin/README.md

 #### Basic
 <details>
   <summary>Software Composition Analysis (SCA)</summary>
-Scan your project dependencies for security issues.
+Scans your project dependencies for security issues and shows you which dependencies are vulnerable.
+If the vulnerabilities have a fix, you can upgrade to the version with the fix in a click of a button.
 </details>

 <details>